-XOMA Corporation ("XOMA" or the "Company"), a Delaware corporation, combines a portfolio of five product candidates to treat diseases within the endocrine therapeutic area.
+XOMA Corporation ("XOMA" or the "Company"), a Delaware corporation, is a development stage biotechnology company with a portfolio of therapeutic antibodies to treat diseases within the endocrine therapeutic area.
 The Company's clinical development portfolio includes candidates from the XMet platform, which consists of several Selective Insulin Receptor Modulator ("SIRM") antibodies that could offer new approaches in the treatment of metabolic diseases.